 - Become crypto-friendly.
 Bitcoin and Ethereum are the hottest topics recently.
 Don’t miss the chance to win more users by enabling such features on your eCommerce platform.

 - Track users’ online searches, which later convert into actual purchases to understand and predict consumer behavior.

 - Invest in video content, produced by influencers, instead of annoying users with paid pop-up ads.

 - Keep your eyes open for updates on the Voice Commerce trend, since it’s now available only in a limited number of countries.
 Make sure to be the first mover in your geographical region.

 - GDPR is coming soon.
 The eCommerce business will be affected by it.
-Go read our expert thoughts on this topic and start complying with it before it’s too late.

 Bear in mind the eCommerce trends we discussed may double or triple within the next years, so keep your eyes open and remember… innovate, innovate, innovate!